SiliconLabs/gecko-os-js/README.md

 ### `file_create` or `fcr`

-The `file_create`  command accepts two additional arguments `filename` and `data`  for writing a file to the WiConnect device.
+The `file_create`  command accepts two additional arguments `filename` and `data`  for writing a file to the ZentriOS device.
 The `data` argument is expected to be of type [ArrayBuffer](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/ArrayBuffer).

 example:
 ```javascript